 After you have become comfortable with writing down and immediately destroying your thoughts, the next phase involves the “three-column technique that Dr. David Burns outlines in his book, Feeling Good.
 It provides an excellent format in which to apply the principles of cognitive behavioral therapy in a self-directed manner.

-I personally used the book extensively for many years.
-In 1997, I realized that it was a tool I could use in my own practice.
-I liked using the book clinically because it was much faster than trying to get someone to see a pain psychologist.
+I personally used the book extensively for many years, and the three-column technique was a major factor in pulling me out of my free fall.
+In 1997, I realized that it was a tool I could use in my own practice, and I liked using it because it was so much faster than trying to get someone to see a pain psychologist.
 They could engage almost instantly and often aggressively.
-This book was the entire component of mental health for the DOCC Project for many years.
+This book was the entire component of the stress management for the DOC Project for many years.
 I originally told my patients that if they could obtain some stress management skills, they would cope with it better.
-I was very surprised to see many patients report both a better quality of life and a significant decrease in pain.
-However, it was puzzling why some patients would respond so much better than others.
+I was surprised to see many patients report both a better quality of life and a significant decrease in pain.
+However, it was puzzling to me why some patients would respond so much better than others.
 It eventually became clear that the patients who did well were the ones who participated in the writing process.
-Now, I try to convey the importance of writing more clearly.
-I’ll have my patients begin with just writing negative thoughts so the habit is really ingrained.
-I like to see a slight shift in mood and approach before I have them engage in the “Feeling Good” book.
+The results have been consistent.
+Patients who commit to a daily writing process, based on the suggestions in the book always have a significant response.

 - “Should” thinking

 - Minimizing the positive

 In the first column you write down your “ANT”.
 That stands for “automatic negative thought.
 This step represents the first step of stimulating neuroplasticity, which is increasing the awareness of the disruptive thought.

 Then you write down the “error in thinking” that the thought represents in the second column.
 As you categorize the thought and understand the effect it has on your peace of mind, it separates you from the thought.

 In the third column you then write down the more rational thought.
 The more specific you are the better.
 This is the phase of burning a new circuit.